EneaDim/Digital-Design-Flow-for-FPGA/README.md

 # DIGITAL DESIGN FLOW

-# Design / Design Verification / Synthesys / Place&Route / Bitstream Generation on FPGA
+# Design / Design Verification / Synthesys / Place&Route / Bitstream Generation for FPGA

 A unique flow to integrate all the steps during digital design of ASICs.

-.
-Designs:
+*Designs:*
 - Combinational Multiplier
 - Multiplier with IN/OUT regs

-.
-Directory structure for each design:
+*Directory structure for each design:*

 - model: it contains the python model of the design.
 - rtl  : it contains the HDL files that implements the design, SystemVerilog is used as HDL.
 - tb   : it contains the python file that implements the testbench.__ It drives the inputs and monitors the outputs, comparing them with the model.__ The simulation is driven by cocotb.
 - syn  : it contains the yosys script to synthetize the design for an FPGA.__ It contains also the Verilog description of the synthesis and the json file which also describes the design and will be used as input for the Place & Route flow.
 - pr   : it contains the .asc file which describes the Place & Route for an ice-40 FPGA.

+*Requirement to implement this flow:*

 ### Requirements to perform simulation, verification and visualize waveforms